 Rev. Michael Heller

 Professor of philosophy at the Pontifical University of John Paul II in Krakow, Poland, Heller is an adjunct member of the Vatican Observatory.
 In 2008, Heller was awarded the Templeton Prize for his achievement in philosophy and theoretical physics.
 With the prize money, Heller established the Copernicus Center for Interdisciplinary Studies.

-D.K.J.
-O'Connell

-In 1960, O'Connell captured the first color photograph of the elusive "green flash" atmospheric phenomenon while observing the sunset from the Vatican Observatory.

-Featured Staff
+Principal Spokespersons

 Br.
-Guy Consolmagno, S.J.
+Guy J. Consolmagno, S.J.

-Director, Vatican Observatory President, Vatican Observatory Foundation B.S Planetary Science - MIT M.S Planetary Science - MIT Ph.
-D Planetary Science - UA
+Director, Vatican Observatory President, Vatican Observatory Foundation SB & SM Earth and Planetary Sciences - Massachusetts Institute of Technology Ph.
+D. Planetary Science -University of Arizona